Jonathan King: Brit Awards, Eurovision Song Contest

-King's media work included finding and producing the Eurovision Song Contest entrant for the BBC from 1995.
+King's media work included finding and producing the Eurovision Song Contest entrant for the BBC in 1995.
 He selected several songs for them.
 Love City Groove's song, "Love City Groove", came tenth in 1995.
 Gina G's "Ooh Aah...
 Just a Little Bit" came eighth the following year, and was number one on the UK chart.
-"Love Shine A Light" by Katrina and the Waves came first in 1997.
+"Love Shine a Light" by Katrina and the Waves came first in 1997.
 His entry for 1998, when the UK hosted the event in Birmingham, was by Imaani and came second.
 His writing continued.
 His second novel, The Booker Prize Winner, was published that year.
 He was involved in promoting the Baha Men's number one hit, "Who Let the Dogs Out?"
 (2000) which he first released under the name Fat Jakk and his Pack of Pets in 1998.

-In October 1997, King received a Music Industry Trusts Award at a dinner held in his honour at the Grosvenor House Hotel in London.
-A video tribute to him featured Guy Mitchell, Ozzy Osbourne, The Moody Blues and Hanson.
+In October 1997, King received a Music Industry Trusts Award.
 The following year he devised The Record of the Year, produced by his Tip Sheet and London Weekend Television, a show in which the public voted for the year's best single.
 In 2000 Nigel Lythgoe, executive producer of the new Popstars talent show, considered hiring King as anchor of its judging panel, but he turned it down.
 Lythgoe took the position himself.

 King reportedly turned down the chance to manage the KLF.